d-khan/python/OOP/2 procedure_to_object.md

 Note: the function doesn't check if there is any element in the stack.

 Let's assemble all the pieces together to set the stack in motion.
 The **complete program** pushes three numbers onto the stack, pulls them off, and prints their values on the screen.
-You can see it in the editor window.
+You can see the code given below.

 ```python
 stack = []